sellalab/PolygenicAdaptation1D/README.md

 -lTN --lag\_time\_N The lag time in units of pop size, i.e. the burn time between runs.
 If runs>1, then the state of the population right before the shift is copied and saved, and the copied population is later be used for a different run.
 For this to reasonable, this copied population must have a second burn time, which we call a lag time.
 For final conclusions, make the lag time the same as the burn time.
 But to quickly generate some rough simulation results, a shorter lag time can be used.
 (Default= 1, but recommend 10 for any final conclusions)

--a, --algorithm This must be either 'approx' or 'exact'. 'approx' means the simulations do not track individuals, only all of the alleles segregating in the population. 'exact' realizes the full model and tracks individuals in the population too.
+-a, --algorithm This must be either 'approx' or 'exact'. 'approx' runs the *all allele* simulation, which does not track individuals, only all of the alleles segregating in the population. 'exact' runs the *full model* simulation, which realizes the full model and tracks individuals in the population too.
 (Default=approx)

 -o --offspring This is only relavent if the 'exact' algorithm is being used.
 Specifying -o, will make the simulations sample by offspring fitness instead of parents.
 The default is to use parent fitness which results in faster simulations than using offspring fitness